rjferguson21/big-bang/docs/production.md

 `kubectl get k8sallowedrepos.constraints.gatekeeper.sh/allowed-docker-registries -o yaml`

-You should only see `kube-system` under `excludedNamespaces` section
+You should only see `kube-system` under `excludedNamespaces` section.

 Output:
 ```